gardener/gardener/docs/concepts/operator.md

 This controller automates the management of extensions by managing all necessary resources in the runtime and virtual garden clusters.

 Currently, this controller handles the following scenarios:
+- Extension deployment in the runtime cluster
-- Admission controller deployment for the virtual garden cluster.
+- Extension admission deployment for the virtual garden cluster.
 - `ControllerDeployment` and `ControllerRegistration` reconciliation in the virtual garden cluster.

 ### [`Gardenlet` Controller](../../pkg/operator/controller/gardenlet)